Golden Retriever Life Expectancy and Health Issues

 • Ear infections

-While all dogs can suffer from ear infections, Goldens are particularly susceptible to these infections.
-Their big, floppy (and adorable) ears make the perfect ecosystem for bacteria to multiply because the ear flop creates a dark, moist environment.
-Signs of an ear infection are a bad odor coming from your dog’s ears, or if your dog’s ears seem to be itchy.
-Dog’s will paw at their ears and shake their heads back and forth rapidly if their ears itch.
+While all dogs can suffer from ear infections, Goldens are particularly susceptible as their big, floppy (and adorable) ears make the perfect ecosystem for bacteria to multiply.
+Signs of an ear infection are a bad odor coming from your dog’s ears, shaking of their head, itchy ears.
 Ear infections are easily treated at home but are best caught early.

 • Cardiovascular and respiratory conditions